graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 - GraphQL context, HTTP details, upstream execution info

 <!--
+- One thing I love about v2 is how simple observability has become
-- The OpenTelemetry setup is incredibly simple now
+- The OpenTelemetry setup is incredibly easy now,
-- Literally one configuration change gets you complete distributed tracing
+- only a few lines of configuration gets you complete distributed tracing.
-- Spans are automatically created for all GraphQL operations
+- Spans are automatically created for all GraphQL operations allowing you
-- You can see the entire request flow through your federation -->
+- to see the entire request flow through your federation!
+-->

 ---